sveltejs/kit/packages/adapter-static/README.md

 When building for Github Pages, make sure to update the [basepaths](https://kit.svelte.dev/docs#configuration) (see `paths.base` and `paths.assets`).

-Also note that you will have to prevent github's provided jekyll to manage your site by putting an empty `.nojekyll` file in your static folder.
-If you do not want to disable jekyll, change the kit's `appdir` configuration option to `"app_"` or anything not starting by an underscore.
-For more information, see github's documentation about [configuring jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll#configuring-jekyll-in-your-github-pages-site).
+Also note that you will have to prevent Github's provided Jekyll from managing your site by putting an empty `.nojekyll` file in your static folder.
+If you do not want to disable Jekyll, change the kit's `appdir` configuration option to `"app_"` or anything not starting by an underscore.
+For more information, see Github's documentation about [configuring jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll#configuring-jekyll-in-your-github-pages-site).

 A valid configuration file for Github Pages: